ecg-marktplaats/marktplaats-api-guidelines/docs/resource-representation-format.md

         }
     }

+### Keep collections homogeneous

+Depending on use cases, you can group resources into collections by using similarities (e.g. different types of listings in a single collection).
+However, no matter what criteria you choose for any collection, it is important to keep the representation homogeneous so that it is easy to use by clients.

+Design the representation of the collection such that members in a collection are structurally and syntactically similar.

 ### When available IANA registered relation types should be used as link relations

 A link relation is a descriptive attribute attached to a hyperlink in order to define the type of the link, or the